 As common as metal fume fever takes place, it is considered not as severe compared to other workplace hazards.
 But, continued exposure to the fumes and minimal prevention can seriously harm the lungs over time.
 Doctors find it difficult to diagnose metal fume poisoning specifically, as it resembles numerous common illnesses.
 If your work exposes you to metal fumes, do not hesitate visiting a doctor.

+Is there a treatment for metal fume fever?
 Like any other illness, one of the most effective ways of treating metal fume fever is addressing it early.
 Simple bed rest and symptomatic therapy is an easy way to treat, or as otherwise directed by doctors.

 Of course, the best way to address metal fume fever is to avoid it altogether.
 This may seem impossible for an operator in a manufacturing environment however this is where air filtration equipment is best put to use.
 To reduce the number of metal fume fever cases, workplaces need to have effective air filtration systems to protect their operators from hazardous fumes.

 Here at Dual Draw, we present a wide range of air ventilation equipment and self-contained downdraft tables that can be used to protect operators against metal fume fever and other harmful airborne fumes and dust.
 These machines feature a unique airflow design, with a perforated work surface and vented back stop to capture fumes.
 When working with a downdraft paint booth, industrial workers are less prone to the harmful effects of metal fumes.
 Contact DualDraw now for more information on preventing metal fume poisoning.